hyperledger/fabric-samples/fabtoken/README.md

 4. The `issue` method creates an issue request and submits the request to issue tokens to your network.

-5. The `list` method submits the request to list tokens from a given owner, and is used to recover the tokenID if a token is being transfered or redeemed.
+5. The `list` method submits the request to list tokens of a given owner.
+You will need the token IDs returned from this method to transfer or redeem tokens.

 6. The `transfer` method creates a transfer request and submits the request to transfer tokens between users.